Options Following a Parent PLUS Denial

 The "parent" in Federal Direct Parent PLUS Loan references a biological or adoptive parent or a step-parent listed on the FAFSA.
 Therefore, some students can elect to have another PLUS applicant pursue the loan.

 Any other qualifying parent or step-parent willing to apply for the PLUS Loan may do so.
 They can complete the online PLUS Loan process to include the application and Master Promissory Note.
-When completed and approved, contact One Stop (513-556-1000) to request the new parent be listed as the PLUS borrower.
+When completed and approved, contact Enrollment Services (513-556-1000) to request the new parent be listed as the PLUS borrower.
 UC will re-process the PLUS Loan for the new borrowing parent.

 Seek a Credit Appeal